nhscc/problem-statements/2019/bdpa-elections-part-1.md

 **Voters**

-* Vote in elections and can view a complete listing of past election results (even those from other teams)
+* Vote in elections
+* View a complete paginated listing of past election results
+    * This includes elections created by other teams

 **Moderators**

+* View a complete paginated listing of past election results
+    * This includes elections created by other teams
-* Manage elections to determine which voters are allowed to vote in elections created by your app
+* Manage elections to determine which voters are allowed to vote in which elections
+    * Only for elections created by your [API key](https://electionshscc.docs.apiary.io/#introduction/requesting-a-key)

 **Administrators**

-* Can view a list of every single election in the system (even those from other teams)
+* View a complete paginated listing of past election results
+    * This includes elections created by other teams
+* The following apply only to elections created by your [API key](https://electionshscc.docs.apiary.io/#introduction/requesting-a-key):
     * App-wide moderator privileges
-* Can manage which users have moderator privileges for which elections
+    * Can manage which moderators moderate which elections
     * Can create new elections and delete existing elections
-* Change some information about existing elections
+    * Can change information about existing elections
 * Can create, update, and delete users
 * Can _restrict_ existing users
 * Can change a user's type